ryanklee/think-taink/docs/domain_model_and_research_summary.md

 - Includes techniques for analyzing and mitigating biases for vulnerable classes
 - Adapts bias mitigation strategies from specialized domains to multi-agent systems

-### 2.5 Experiment Runner
+### 2.5 ExperimentRunner (Application Service)
-- Facilitates design and execution of complex behavioral-psychological experiments
+- Facilitates design and execution of complex behavioral-psychological Experiment entities
 - Implements the Experiment Design Language (EDL) for standardized experiment specification
 - Manages data collection, analysis, and visualization of experimental results
+- Coordinates the interaction between domain services and aggregates during experiment execution

-### 2.6 User Interface
+### 2.6 User Interface (Application Layer)
-- Provides real-time, interactive web interface for experiment design and monitoring
+- Provides real-time, interactive web interface for Experiment entity design and monitoring
-- Offers visualization tools for experiment progress and results analysis
+- Offers visualization tools for Experiment progress and results analysis
+- Interacts with Application Services to manage user interactions with the domain model

 ## 3. Key Features